Nutrition

 • If flare-ups occur, spray with water.
 Move food to indirect heat until the flames die down.

-• After cooking, let meat rest for 5-15 minutes before slicing.
+• After cooking, let the meat rest for 5-15 minutes before slicing.
 The larger the piece of meat, the longer it should rest.

 • While the grill is still hot, brush off food and debris with your stainless-steel brush.